wddimple6/afkak/README.md

     print(response[0].error)
     print(response[0].offset)

-# To send messages in batch.
-You can use a producer with any of the
+# To send messages in batch: You can use a producer with any of the
 # partitioners for doing this.
 The following producer will collect
 # messages in batch and send them to Kafka after 20 messages are
-# collected or every 60 seconds.
-You can also batch by number of bytes
+# collected or every 60 seconds (whichever comes first).
+You can
+# also batch by number of bytes.
 # Notes:
 # * If the producer dies before the messages are sent, the caller would
 # * not have had the callbacks called on the send_messages() returned